williamlagos/kombi/README.md

-# Frete Fácil Ionic Angular application
+# Shipping Ionic application

-Written in Ionic v3 and Angular Framework.
-To run the app, start backend named efforia/boxer.
+Written in Ionic, Stencil and React.